caktus/guidebook/source/deploy-strategies.rst

 around some of their other services, including Elastic Load balancer and autoscaling.
 A `Caktus blog post <https://www.caktusgroup.com/blog/2017/03/23/hosting-django-sites-amazon-elastic-beanstalk/>`_ gave a quick overview.

-An advantage of EB over Margarita, Tequila, and FabulAWS is that it provides a higher level of abstraction, so developers don't have to concern themselves with as many details about the deploy when they just want something that works.
+A big advantage of EB over Margarita, Tequila, and FabulAWS is that it provides a *higher level of abstraction*, so developers don't have to concern themselves with as many details about the deploy when they just want something that works.

 We inherited one project that was already using Elastic Beanstalk and have had good experiences with it.
-It was a big enough project that we were grateful for the horizontal scaling (multiple web servers behind a load balancer), though I don't think we have needed autoscaling.
+It was a big enough project that we were grateful for the horizontal scaling (multiple web servers behind a load balancer), and the autoscaling currently ramps servers up and down during each day as traffic levels vary.

+We have not yet worked out a simple way to use something like Celery (background tasks) with Elastic Beanstalk.
+There doesn't seem to be a simple way to run something only on one server.

+If you needed to dig down into the details more, for example to change which web server is used, you might find it more work to do than with a strategy that always exposes all the details.

 Elastic Beanstalk is tied to AWS.